 Moving quickly through the mountains requires a breathable layer, and this jacket does a great job at letting perspiration pass through, keeping our base layers dry.

 While not specifically designed for climbing, the Tenquille still features the same attention to quality tailoring, and with its stretchy underarm panels, we found reaching high overhead to be no problem.

 Weight & Packed Size

-This jacket tied the Sigma SL Anorak as the lightest softshell that we tested in our review.
+This jacket is one of the lightest softshells that we tested in our review.
 With a verified weight of .64 pounds, you could carry two of these jackets, and an extra GU packet for the same weight as the Gamma MX!
 Its scant weight is noticeable when it is being worn, and it works well as a heavier wind shell when layered over a light base like a t-shirt, but when it is in the pack it is easy to forget that it is there, making it a great choice to throw in in case the weather takes a turn for the worse while you are out on your hike.

 The Tenquille Hoody is not heavy on features, foregoing standard options like adjustable hood drawstrings or cuff closures.
 There is a hem adjustment and elastic fitted cuffs, though.
 Up in the front, there are two pockets that can be easily accessed with a harness or a backpack waistbelt on, and the zipper has the innovative No-Slip Zip, which keeps the zipper from falling down on its own.

 The unique No-Slip zipper featured on this shell keeps it from sliding down on its own.